tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

   * Check and create if necessary: Runtime directory
   * Check and create if necessary: Trace folder
   * Download Runtime package (small delay for download time)
-  * Creating Service fabric Cluster…
+  * Creating Service fabric Cluster...
-  * Details per machine: Configuring, Configured, Started FabricInstallerSvc, …(HDD clicky clicky)…, Started FabricHostSvc, (short delay)
+  * Details per machine: Configuring, Configured, Started FabricInstallerSvc, ...(HDD clicky clicky)..., Started FabricHostSvc, (short delay)
-  * Your cluster is successful created! …
+  * Your cluster is successful created! ...

 This took a few minutes to run for me, but of course YMMV depending on internet speed, CPU resources, etc.